surfer190/fixes/docs/security/ssh.md

 ## PKI

-The reason I started reading this book was getting the fundementals of how to enable secure and scalable SSH through central auth using your own certificate authority.
+The reason I started reading this book was getting the fundamentals of how to enable secure and scalable SSH through central auth using your own certificate authority.
 Known as Public Key Infrastructure.

 So I search the book for that term and will paste the content: